Race and Organ Donation

 Organ Donation among African Americans

-- 28% of people currently on the national transplant waiting list are African American.
+- 27% of people waiting for life-saving organ transplants nationally are African American.

-- In 2021, more than 15% of the organ donors in Gift of Life’s region were African American.
+- In 2023, 18% of the organ donors in Gift of Life’s region were African American.

-- African Americans are three to four times more likely to progress to end stage renal disease for chronic kidney disease than Caucasians.
+- African Americans are nearly four times more likely to develop end-stage kidney disease than Caucasians.

 Organ Donation among Hispanics

-- In 2021, there were nearly 8,000 Hispanic/Latino organ transplant recipients nationally
+- In 2023, 18% of organ transplant recipients nationally were Hispanic/Latino.